zachdurr/mlb_player_stats/README.md

 # MlbPlayerList

-See your favorite MLB Team's players!
-Select your favorite team and see the current list of players on the 40 person roster.
+See your favorite MLB player's stats!!
+Select a team and see the current list of players on the 40 person roster.
+From there you will be able to select any player and see their stats.

 ## Installation